JdeRobot/RoboticsAcademy/_pages/exercises/ComputerVision/basic_computer_vision.md

 {% include youtubePlayer.html id=page.youtubeId5 %}

 ### Implement a Color Filter
 This involves creating a color filter, that is, filtering an object by its color.
-For example, you can show an object of a certain color and have that object appear boxed in the image.
+For example, you can show the camera an object of a certain color and have that object appear boxed in the image.
 To do this, you'll need to threshold the image based on color.
 Perhaps a morphological filter could be applied to obtain a more precise representation of the object.

 {% include youtubePlayer.html id=page.youtubeId6 %}